ris58h/Touch-Tab/README.md

 - Hold after the swipe or swipe slowly to show App Switcher UI.
 Pro tip: you can use 2-fingers scroll to switch apps in App Switcher faster.

 ### Hide Status Bar Item
-Holding ⌘, drag it away from the status bar until you see ✖️ (cross icon) then let it go.
-To recover the item, just open Touch-Tab one more time.
+Holding ⌘ drag the item away from the status bar until you see ✖️ (cross icon) then let it go.
+To recover the item just open the app one more time.

 ## Troubleshooting
 ### "Touch-Tab" can’t be opened because Apple cannot check it for malicious software